 How do I find good deals on diapers?
 I take my time and shop around and watch the deals.
 I know there are moms who don’t have that time – or simply don’t want to do so.
 If that’s you, that is just fine.
 If you simply want to know the cheapest diaper cost so you can go buy them?
 I’ve figured it out for you!
 I’m excited to figure this out for myself as well.

 So, let’s get started and I will show you exactly how and where to find the cheapest diapers.

-How do I know where I can buy the cheapest diapers?
+Where can I buy the cheapest diapers?

 I started by making sure to get an accurate representation of all brands of diapers at stores that are widely available to most of us, regardless of where you live.
 Yes, prices may vary at your stores, but you can use the prices I gathered to make your own quick comparison to see if it holds up.